 Experience Shanghai's magnificence

 For a city that has had such a phenomenal growth in industrial influence and economic development in the last century, Shanghai still has its traditional landmarks secure and tucked in along with its financial towers and skyscrapers.
-Visit the mentioned list of buildings to get the best of what this historically rich industrial port city has to offer!
+Visit some of Shanghai’s famous towers and buildings to get the best of what this historically rich industrial port city has to offer!